-In 2008, just 18 percent of adults in the United States met the combined aerobic and muscle-strengthening physical activity guidelines in place at that time.
+In 2008, just 18 percent of adults in the United States met the combined aerobic and muscle-strengthening physical activity guidelines.
 In 2017, this rate increased to over 24 percent.
-While this improvement is encouraging, increasing exercise participation is still a top priority for reducing the burden of disease for the individual and population.
+While this improvement is encouraging, increasing exercise participation is still a top priority for reducing the disease burden for the individual and the population.

 A wealth of research is available to support a strong relationship between physical activity and disease prevention.
 A large-scale prospective study found that among adults 50 years of age and older, achieving 150 minutes of moderate-intensity exercise per week reduced the risk of death from all causes by 27 percent.
-Older adults who achieved 60 minutes vigorous exercise per week had a 32 percent reduction in risk of death.
-Among adults 40 years and older, a greater number of calories burned with physical activity each day reduced risk of death from all causes.
+Older adults who achieved 60 minutes of vigorous exercise per week had a 32 percent reduction in risk of death.
+Among adults 40 years and older, more calories burned with daily physical activity reduced the risk of death from all causes.

 While aerobic exercise is often viewed preferentially through the lens of cardiovascular health, the diverse cascade of biological effects from exercise as a whole — and aerobic exercise, in particular — culminate to make it one of the most formidable and immediately practical real-world interventions for human aging and the brain.

-Exercise that requires output at 80 percent of a person's maximum heart rate for at least 40 minutes has been shown to create the greatest probability of significant BDNF elevation.
-See below for a description of common methods for calculating an age-based estimated maximal heart rate.
+Exercise that requires output at 80 percent of a person's maximum heart rate for at least 40 minutes creates the greatest probability of significant BDNF elevation.
+See below for common methods for calculating an age-based estimated maximal heart rate.

 Thinking about exercise from the standpoint of the physiological demand it creates as a function of percent maximal heart rate allows clinical studies to compare training that may have similar perceptual effort even among participants with varying degrees of fitness.

 There are a variety of formulas that estimate maximal heart rate (HRmax), each with varying degrees of underestimation or overestimation, depending on the aerobic fitness, gender, and age of the population.
-As a group, these formulas tend to overestimate maximum heart rate in trained populations and underestimate them in older and untrained populations.
+These formulas overestimate maximum heart rate in trained populations and underestimate them in older and untrained populations.
 Nevertheless, estimates are a valuable starting point for heart rate-based zone training:

 Below is a selection of summaries from current research investigating the effects of aerobic exercise on health.

 Aerobic exercise is associated with improvements in whole-body health; however, the cellular mechanisms that support this relationship require further research.
-Findings from one study suggest that an acute bout of aerobic exercise alters more than 9,000 distinct molecules in the human body to positively influence health.
+Findings from one study suggest that an acute bout of aerobic exercise alters more than 9,000 distinct molecules in the human body to influence health positively.

 The study involved 36 adults between the ages of 40 and 75 years with insulin resistance and overweight or obesity (BMI greater than 25).
 Half of the participants engaged in an acute bout of aerobic exercise on a treadmill for 8 to 12 minutes at their maximum capacity, while the other group of participants did not perform any exercise.
-The authors collected blood before the participants exercised, at which time they were fasted, and post-exercise.
+The authors collected blood before and after the participants exercised and when they were fasted.

-One acute bout of aerobic exercise induced extensive changes in 9,815 molecules involved in energy metabolism, oxidative stress, inflammation, tissue repair, and growth factor response.
-Acute exercise was powerful enough to reduce insulin resistance, which in turn amplified the molecular response to exercise.
-This suggests insulin participates in many of the molecular pathways modulated by exercise.
-The authors of the study suggested that their findings could lay the groundwork for the development of a simple blood test that measures fitness in the future.
-Learn more about the molecular metabolic and immune benefits of exercise with Dr. Michael Synder in this clip.
+One acute bout of aerobic exercise elicited extensive changes in 9,815 molecules involved in energy metabolism, oxidative stress, inflammation, tissue repair, and growth factor response.
+Acute exercise was powerful enough to reduce insulin resistance, amplifying the molecular response to exercise.
+This finding suggests insulin participates in many molecular pathways modulated by exercise.
+The study's authors suggested that their findings could lay the groundwork for developing a simple blood test that measures fitness in the future.
+Learn more about exercise's molecular metabolic and immune benefits with Dr. Michael Synder in this clip.

 During aerobic exercise, the body increases the delivery of fats to the muscle mitochondria and increases mitochondrial capacity to metabolize fats, a process called beta-oxidation.
 The inner membrane of mitochondria possesses a series of enzymes called the electron transport chain.
 These enzymes transfer electrons from carbohydrates and fats to the final enzyme in the chain that produces ATP.
 Electron transfer flavoprotein is an enzyme in this chain that transfers electrons from fats, specifically.